chiranjivsethi/Machine_Learning_Algorithm_Visualised/README.md

 Using C language with OpenGL

-To compile and run any algorithm use following compand
+To compile any algorithm use following comand:
  >gcc file_name.c -lglut -lGL -lGLEW -lGLU -lm -o output_file_name

+To run any algorithm use following comand:
  >./output_file_name

 To install OpenGL on Linux(Ubuntu), Run Following Commands